 This method is used 90% of the time.
 You will receive injections of a stimulating factor called granulocyte-colony stimulating factor (G-CSF) for four days prior to your donation.
 This is simply to stimulate your blood stem cells in the bone marrow into the blood stream ready for collection.
 These injections are administered by a nurse at either your home or work.
 For the actual donation, a needle is placed into one arm and your blood is circulated through an apheresis machine, which acts as a filter to remove the blood stem cells.
 A second needle then returns the blood through your other arm.
 The whole process takes about approximately 4-6 hours and you can return to work within one or two days.

 Bone marrow donation

 This is a slightly longer process, involving a general anaesthetic and a two night stay in the hospital.
-A thin needle extracts bone marrow from the back of your hip bone (not the spine), from which blood stem cells are collected.
+The doctor will insert a needle through two small incisions in the skin at the pelvic bones.
 It is said to feel like you have taken part in a tough rugby game and you can return to work within a week.

 Throughout the process, the team at DKMS will be there to guide you and make sure you are well informed and answer any questions you have.
 The team will also follow up with you regularly after your donation and provide ongoing medical support and information.

 For further insight into blood stem cell donation, read the stories from DKMS blood stem cell donors.

 YOU COULD GO ON TO SAVE A LIFE!Register as a donor